John Dalton: Personal life

 Dalton never married and had only a few close friends.
 As a Quaker, he lived a modest and unassuming personal life.

 For the 26 years prior to his death, Dalton lived in a room in the home of the Rev W. Johns, a published botanist, and his wife, in George Street, Manchester.
 Dalton and Johns died in the same year (1844).

 Dalton's daily round of laboratory work and tutoring in Manchester was broken only by annual excursions to the Lake District and occasional visits to London.
 In 1822 he paid a short visit to Paris, where he met many distinguished resident men of science.
 He attended several of the earlier meetings of the British Association at York, Oxford, Dublin and Bristol.

 Disability and death

 Dalton suffered a minor stroke in 1837, and a second in 1838 left him with a speech impairment, although he remained able to perform experiments.
-In May 1844 he had another stroke; on 26 July he recorded with trembling hand his last meteorological observation.
-On 27 July, in Manchester, Dalton fell from his bed and was found lifeless by his attendant.
+In May 1844 he had another stroke; on 26 July, while his hand was trembling, he recorded his last meteorological observation.
+On 27 July, in Manchester, Dalton fell from his bed and was found dead by his attendant.

 Dalton was accorded a civic funeral with full honours.
 His body lay in state in Manchester Town Hall for four days and more than 40,000 people filed past his coffin.
 The funeral procession included representatives of the city's major civic, commercial, and scientific bodies.
 He was buried in Manchester in Ardwick Cemetery; the cemetery is now a playing field, but pictures of the original grave may be found in published materials.